 The experiences we have as children shape how we see the world and ourselves.
 When childhood trauma is left unaddressed, it often follows people into adulthood, affecting their behaviors, emotions, and relationships.

-Many adults with unhealed trauma develop coping mechanisms that once helped them survive but now create challenges.
-These include people-pleasing, avoidance, or perfectionism.
+Many adults with unhealed trauma develop coping mechanisms that once helped them survive but now create challenges, including people-pleasing, avoidance, or perfectionism.
 Emotional regulation difficulties, deep-seated fears of abandonment, and struggles with self-worth are often rooted in early trauma.
+Without intervention, these patterns can persist for decades.

 The Connection Between Trauma and Mental Health Disorders

-Common Trauma Coping Mechanisms (Healthy vs. Unhealthy)
+Common Trauma Coping Mechanisms

 People often develop coping mechanisms to manage trauma, but not all are helpful.
 Recognizing unhealthy patterns and replacing them with positive strategies is key to long-term healing.